Machine-Learned Exclusion Limits without Binning: Method

 where $\kappa_{\epsilon}$ is a kernel function that depends on the "smoothing" scale, or bandwidth parameter $\epsilon$.
 There are several different options for the kernel function.
 In this work, we used the \textit{Epanechnikov kernel} \citep{VAEpanechnikov} as it is known to be the most efficient kernel \citep{Papamakarios:2019ccu}.
 This kernel is defined as

 It is important to remark that the "bandwidth" parameter $\epsilon$ censors the degree of smoothness.
 Hence, a very low $\epsilon$ will overfit the data, whereas a very high $\epsilon$ will underfit it.
-Also is worth remarking that although KDEs method suffers from the curse of dimensionality, we are applying such technique to the one-dimensional output of the machine learning classifier avoiding this problem.
+In all our examples the $\epsilon$ was selected through a grid search done using the \texttt{GridSearchCV} function inside the \texttt{sklearn.model\textunderscore selection} python package.
+Given a value for $\epsilon$, this function estimates the log-likelihood of the data using a 5-fold cross-validation strategy, i.e. the data set is split into 5 smaller sets, 4 are used to fit the KDE which is then validated on the remaining part of the data.
+Finally, the function gives as an output the $\epsilon$ which maximizes the data likelihood.
+Also is worth remarking that although KDEs method suffers from the curse of dimensionality, we are applying such technique to the one-dimensional output of the machine learning classifier to avoid this problem.

+Notice that the machine learning training (and hence the machine learning predictions) is a stochastic process that introduces small fluctuations around the optimal limit.
+These in turn could translate to non-smooth PDFs.
+To tackle this issue, the same procedure described above can be done when using an ensemble of $N$ base classifiers trained on random subsets of the original data set, that average their individual predictions to form a final prediction.
+In this case, $o(x)$ can simply be replaced by $<o(x)> = \frac{1}{N}\sum_{i}^{N}o_{i}(x)$, which in turns gives smoother PDFs $\tilde{p}_{s,b}(<o(x)>)$.